-Paul K. Lackey, age 70, was first elected as a director of the Company effective October 2000.
+Paul K. Lackey, age 71, was first elected as a director of the Company effective October 2000.
 Mr. Lackey has served as Chairman of the Board of Directors of The NORDAM Group ("NORDAM"), an aircraft component manufacturing and repair firm, since October 2005 and as Chief Executive Officer of NORDAM from April 2002 until January 2009.
 Prior to joining NORDAM in July 2001, Mr. Lackey was President of the University of Oklahoma (OU) - Tulsa and Senior Vice President of the OU system.
 Prior to joining OU in August 1999, Mr. Lackey was a key member of former Oklahoma Governor Frank Keating's administration.
 He was the Governor's Chief of Staff from February 1997 to July 1999.
 From 1995 to 1997, he served in the Oklahoma Cabinet as Secretary of Health and Human Services.
 Before his service in state government, Mr. Lackey was President of Flint Industries, an oil and gas services and commercial construction firm.
 He was appointed Chief Financial Officer for Flint in 1977, later became Chief Operating Officer (COO) and, ultimately, President.
 A graduate of the University of Mississippi with a Bachelor of Science degree in Mathematics, Mr. Lackey earned a Masters of Business Administration degree in Finance from the University of Texas.
 He also served in the United States Army as an artillery officer.
-Mr. Lackey is a director of Aaon, Inc., an advisory director of Commerce Bankshares, a director of the Tulsa Chamber of Commerce, and a director of St. John Health Systems.
+Mr. Lackey is a director of Aaon, Inc., an advisory director of Commerce Bankshares, a director of the Tulsa Chamber of Commerce, Chairman of the Board of St. John Health Systems and a member of the Economic Policy Council of the Kansas City Federal Reserve Bank.